huangyz0918/Hackintosh-Installer-University/README.md

 - **Bootloader Installation Guide**

-  In this part, we will focus on the bootloaders of Hackintosh, you can gain the knowledge about how a computer(PC) start and how a operation system launched.
-Besides, we can share the experience about Clover Bootloader and Chameleon Bootloader.
-We use folder `Bootloader` to keep this tutorials.
+  In this part, we will focus on the bootloaders of Hackintosh, you can gain a knowledge about how a computer(PC) boots and how a operation system launches.
+Besides, we can share the experience about Clover Bootloader and Chameleon Bootloader here.
+We use folder `Bootloader` to keep these tutorials.

 - **System Installation Guide**